Brianna Bernas Numb, 2023 (8” x 12”); Graphite pencil on paper

 Biography

-Brianna Bernas is an Art and Design B.F.A. double major in Fibers and Art History and a member of the Muriel A. Howard Honors Program at Buffalo State University.
-After graduation, she plans to continue to work as a studio artist while pursuing a masters degree in art conservation.
+Brianna Bernas holds an Art and Design B.F.A. in Fibers and Art History and was a member of the Muriel A. Howard Honors Program at SUNY Buffalo State University.

-Born and raised in Buffalo, New York, her work has been displayed at Buffalo Arts Studio, Hallwalls, Buffalo Book Arts Center, and the Larkin at Exchange Building and can frequently be seen at the Czurles-Nelson Gallery.
+Born and raised in Buffalo, New York, her work has been displayed at the Burchfield Penney Art Center, Buffalo Arts Studio, Hallwalls, Buffalo Book Arts Center, and can frequently be seen at the Czurles-Nelson Gallery.
+Her work is in the collection of the Burchfield Penney Art Center as well as private collections.